Day 28 of a Year Long Road Trip Along America’s Scenic Byways

-As I’ve mentioned several times, no state park campsites are open in Maine, thus I needed to find a Walmart parking lot to rest for the night.
+At this time of year, no state park campsites are open in Maine.
+As a result, I needed to find a Walmart parking lot to rest for the night.
 Along the coast of Maine, there are only two.
-One near Rockland and the other near Ellsworth, over 150 and 300 miles away from my starting point, respectively.
-At 5 pm, I determined I was a little over an hour away from my night’s “campsite”, so I made two more quick stops: one at the Lincoln County Courthouse in Wiscasset and the other at the Pemaquid Point Lighthouse.
+One near Rockland and the other near Ellsworth, over 50 and 100 miles away from my current location, respectively.
+At 5 pm and a little over an hour away from my night’s “campsite”, I made two more quick stops: one at the Lincoln County Courthouse in Wiscasset and the other at the Pemaquid Point Lighthouse.

 As expected, the courthouse was closed, but it was right on the highway, so I just strolled around it.
-I picked up the pace to try to get to the lighthouse around sunset.
+My visit was short as I wanted to reach the lighthouse around sunset.
 The views of Pemaquid Point Lighthouse on the coast of Maine did not disappoint.

 Pemaquid Point Lighthouse

-The sunset filled the sky with brilliant oranges, and the photo opportunities of the famous lighthouse on the coast of Maine were outstanding.
-This lighthouse has functioned since 1827.
-It was cool to see the light fade off and then illuminate.
+The sky of brilliant oranges served as a backdrop to the famous lighthouse which has functioned since 1827.
+It was cool to see the daylight fade, and then watch the lighthouse illuminate.